 https://www.hopkinsmedicine.org/news/media/releases/study_suggests_medical_errors_now_third_leading_cause_of_death_in_the_us

-It depends on the size of the medical center.
-We extrapolated the data from the David and Kaplan study to the largest healthcare provider in Southern California at 4.7 million members.
+Each error's median cost is $939 as of 2009.
+We extrapolated this data from the David and Kaplan study to the largest healthcare provider in Southern California at 4.7 million members.
 This hospital system likely sees up to 14100 medical errors yearly at a cost of $13,239,900/year.
 Cautious estimates of a 10-20% reduction in hospital-based error using PHRASEFIRE suggest a savings of 1410 - 2820 errors yearly, saving approximately $1,323,990 - 2,647,980.

 A healthcare system serving 1 million patients would likely save between 141-282 errors yearly at a cost of $132399 - 264798.